jh3nd3rs0n/jargyle/README.md

         firewallActionLogAction=LOG_ACTION
             Specifies the logging action to take if the firewall action is applied

-        routeId=ROUTE_ID
+        internalFacingBindHost=HOST
-            Specifies the ID for a route
+            Specifies the binding host name or address for all internal-facing sockets

-        routeIdSelectionLogAction=LOG_ACTION
+        internalFacingBindTcpPortRange=PORT|PORT1-PORT2
+            Specifies the binding port range for all internal-facing TCP sockets (can be specified multiple times for additional port ranges)

+        internalFacingBindUdpPortRange=PORT|PORT1-PORT2
+            Specifies the binding port range for all internal-facing UDP sockets (can be specified multiple times for additional port ranges)

+        internalFacingSocketSetting=SOCKET_SETTING
+            Specifies the socket setting for all internal-facing sockets (can be specified multiple times for additional socket settings)

+        routeSelectionLogAction=LOG_ACTION
-            Specifies the logging action to take if a route ID is selected from the list of the route IDs
+            Specifies the logging action to take if a route ID is selected

-        routeIdSelectionStrategy=SELECTION_STRATEGY
+        routeSelectionStrategy=SELECTION_STRATEGY
-            Specifies the selection strategy for the next route ID to use from the list of route IDs
+            Specifies the selection strategy for the next route ID

+        selectableRouteId=ROUTE_ID
+            Specifies the ID for a selectable route (can be specified multiple times for additional routes)

+        socketSetting=SOCKET_SETTING
+            Specifies the socket setting for all sockets (can be specified multiple times for additional socket settings)

       LOG_ACTIONS: